 7. Facebook Marketplace

-Pro: Unlike other online platforms where you are required to pay subscription and listing fees, Facebook marketplace is an exception.
+Pro: Unlike other online platforms where you are required to pay subscription and listing fees, Facebook Marketplace is an exception.
 You don’t have to pay fees to create an account or maintain your books on the site.
 You can list books as many as you want; you are your own boss.

 Con: There are a lot of Facebook marketplace users who might not take your side hustle seriously.
 Some may ask a few questions about the item but aren’t genuinely interested in buying from you.